From story times to nature classes, there are several early learning opportunities offered throughout the year in Wethersfield.

 Consider enrolling yourself and your child in a parent and child NATURE SCHOOL program.
 The Nature School offers many programs for preschool age children.
 Circle time and games will help develop social skills and engage curiosity about the natural world.
 Financial assistance available.
 To register and for more information go to wethersfieldct.gov/recreation and open the tab for current Park and Recreation Brochure.

 The center also supports a number of community functions.
 Space is available for birthday parties, meetings, and special events.

 Phone: (860) 521-5830

 The Tri-Town YMCA offers child development programs for children ages 2-5 years old.
-Some of the programs offered at different points in the year are Stepping Stones and preschool sport programs.
 Please contact the YMCA Office or website for registration materials.

 Words Count Literacy Program

 The number of words a child hears by age 3 greatly impacts his or her IQ and future academic success.
 The Words Count program organized by the Village for Families & Children can help you and your child build language skills.
 It’s a free program that connects you with a trained family literacy coach who will provide: